|Welcome to OSTENTA.NET

 of a permanent communication with the gods.
 The observation of

-were the domain of the augur priests who accepted what were taken to
+domain of the augur priests who accepted what were taken to be

 future.
 When the usual order of the world seems disturbed,

 when an abnormal event occurs, it is not a matter of ordinary chance

 for a people who attribute all things to the gods.
 It is a

 Omens as exceptional

 phenomena had to be distinguished from merely unusual signs that

 could recur.
 The guidebook for such discrimination was the

 eclipses, the flight of birds, births of unusual animals or